 In addition to Citi, Dignity Health, the San Francisco Foundation, the Hewlett Foundation Bank of America and the Silicon Valley Community Foundation also put in initial investments, bringing SFHAF from idea to reality.
 Lending of SFHAF’s initial $50 million fund will commence in April.

-SFHAF will allow developers to move quickly to acquire new sites and stabilize existing affordable housing (for example, MEDA using the City’s Small Sites program to buy five- to 25-unit buildings where tenants are vulnerable to no-fault eviction.)
+SFHAF will allow developers to move quickly to acquire new sites and stabilize existing affordable housing (for example, MEDA using the City’s Small Sites program to buy four- to 25-unit buildings where tenants are vulnerable to no-fault eviction.)

 Such developers are diligently working to secure sites for permanent affordability, so that people can stay in their homes and neighborhoods, but they are competing with speculative buyers who can act fast.
 SFHAF ensures that affordable-housing developers remain competitive in San Francisco’s tight, expensive market.

 MEDA’s Director of Community Real Estate Karoleen Feng and her team know the situation all too well.
 Feng (photo, center) stated, “Corporate, foundation and individual Investments in SFHAF translate to opportunity.
 MEDA can leverage such funds to be competitive for land-banking — such as two Mission Street properties now vacant after catastrophic fires — and for buying buildings where our city’s most-vulnerable residents could be victims of no-fault evictions.
 One way we do this is via the City’s Small Sites Program.
 MEDA has already saved 44 households and seven small businesses using this program.
 These are immigrants.
 Working families.
 Teachers.
 Artists.
 Our neighbors.”